 RJ Peete’s Story

-At age 3, R J Peete was diagnosed with autism; however, he has proved doctors wrong and has grown into a confident young man.
-A year or so ago, he was asked to appear in a magazine feature about living with autism shot by photographer Andrew Macpherson.
-The outcome was incredible with professional shots that could be easily mistaken for a top model with years of experience.
-Mcpherson was very impressed with RJ’s performance claiming that he was “incredibly self-aware” throughout the shoot.
+In 2016, RJ was asked to appear in a magazine feature about living with autism shot by photographer Andrew Macpherson.
+The outcome was incredible with professional shots that could easily be mistaken for a top model with years of experience.
+Mcpherson was very impressed with RJ’s performance, claiming that he was “incredibly self-aware” throughout the shoot.

-RJ is exceeding low expectations put upon him as a child by professionals and writes and performs his own rap songs; a talent that doctors thought he would never have.
+RJ is exceeding the low expectations put upon him as a child by professionals.
+As well as modelling, RJ writes and performs his own rap songs – a talent that doctors thought he would never have.